Latest Publications from Tisch Faculty

 Karen Finley is a feminist artist, performer, and poet from New York.
 Her work, multifaceted and cathartic, is a violent and lucid anti-patriarchal charge, irradiated by punk energy and acid humor.
 A collection of her early writings, this collection reveals the DNA of her work, which from the very beginning has given voice to the silenced: those swept away by the AIDS epidemic as well as those who have been victims of sexist and sexual violence.
 A pioneer on issues of rape culture, trauma, and mental health, Karen Finley, translated for the first time in France, strikes with her incendiary language and her formidable insight.

-By David Irving - Undergraduate Film & TV
+By Peter Rea and David K. Irving - Undergraduate Film & TV

 Producing and Directing the Short Film and Video, Sixth Edition is the definitive book on producing and directing short films for the serious film student or beginner filmmaker.
 Its unique two-fold approach looks at filmmaking from the perspectives of both the producer and director and clearly explains how their separate roles must work together to create a successful short film or video.
 Through extensive examples from award-winning shorts and insightful interviews, you will learn about the common challenges these filmmakers encountered during each step of the filmmaking process—from preproduction to production, postproduction and distribution—and the techniques they used to overcome them.